rahmonov/rahmonov.github.io/content/write-python-framework-3.md

     return API()
 ```

 In case you didn't know, this file is where `pytest` looks for fixtures by default.
+Remember to delete this `api` fixture from `test_bumbo.py`.
-Now, let's create the test client fixture here:
+Now, let's create the test client fixture:

 ```python
 # conftest.py